bwilkins812/HotelReservationSchema/README.md

 # HotelReservationSchema
 My SG Milestone 8 summative:  Hotel Reservation Schema

 I demonstrated my proficiency in building a relational database structure in this project.
-I used MySQL Workbench extensively, wrote a database creation script, and provided an SQL script with various statements proving the functionality of the database.
+I used MySQL Workbench extensively, wrote an SQL database creation script, and provided an SQL script with various statements proving the functionality of the database.

 ________________________________________________________________________________________________________________